Jason-Teng/MethGET/README.md

 Required arguments:
   -n SAMPLENAME, --samplename SAMPLENAME
-                        The name of the set of data
+                        the name of the set of data
   -p {boxplot,violinplot}, --plot {boxplot,violinplot}
-                        Create boxplot or violinplot, default is boxplot -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
+                        create boxplot or violinplot, default is boxplot -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
-                        Choose the context of methylation -t {Gene_Body,Promoter,Exon,Intron}, --target {Gene_Body,Promoter,Exon,Intron}
+                        choose the context of methylation -t {Gene_Body,Promoter,Exon,Intron}, --target {Gene_Body,Promoter,Exon,Intron}
-                        Choose the target region of methylation -nb NUMBEROFGROUP, --numberofgroup NUMBEROFGROUP
+                        choose the target region of methylation -nb NUMBEROFGROUP, --numberofgroup NUMBEROFGROUP
-                        Define how many group to seperate gene expression, default is 5
+                        define how many group to seperate gene expression, default is 5

 Important general arguments:
   -re0 {True,False}, --skip0 {True,False}
-                        Whether genes with 0 expression value would be included.
+                        whether genes with 0 expression value would be included.
 Default is to include them -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}
                         select the type of correlation in the table